dylan-lang/dylan-programming-book/source/perform.rst

 run-time dispatching that would normally be expected of a dynamic language.

-We saw in :doc:`reuse`, that we must define a generic function that is part of a shared protocol using ``define open generic``, so that libraries sharing the protocol can implement the protocol for the classes that they define, by adding methods.
+We saw in :doc:`libraries`, that we must define a generic function that is part of a shared protocol using ``define open generic``, so that libraries sharing the protocol can implement the protocol for the classes that they define, by adding methods.
 If we do not define the